 I find that playing with different textures in the kitchen is almost as important as pairing flavors.
 Nobody likes a dish that is all mushy or all crunchy – our palates don’t want that.

-So, for this recipe, I have mashed together half of the pinto beans (also great in my taco soup in slow cooker) with half of the black beans, until they kind of have a refried bean texture.
+So, for these fajitas for vegetarians, I have mashed together half of the pinto beans (also great in my taco soup in slow cooker) with half of the black beans, until they kind of have a refried bean texture.